jeremyblackowiak/didactic-giggle/README.md

     - **Logbook:** For logging.
     - **Pytest** For unit tests.

-### Things I'm Still Figuring Out
+### What I'd Do With More Time

-- **Edge Cases:** Handling various edge cases such as bad URLs, slow endpoints, and down endpoints.
+- **TODO Items:** Tackle the remaining #TODO comments in main.py.
 - **Improved Logging:** Enhancing logging to include more detailed information.
 - **Error Handling:** Improving error handling to ensure the script is robust.

-### What I'd Do With More Time
+- **Orchestrate with NX:** Use NX.dev to orchestrate the operations of the repo, set up for a single command.
 - **Docker Support:** Create a Dockerfile to run the script in a container.
 - **Enhanced Validation:** Add more validation for the input YAML configuration file.
 - **Configuration Options:** Allow more configuration options for the health checks.